willy-r/bd-buddy-bot/README.md

 ## Features

 - 🎈 **Personalized Reminders**: I'll send friendly reminders before each birthday, so you never miss a chance to spread some joy.
-- 🎂 **Interactive Commands**: Just chat with me using intuitive commands to add, show, remove, or update birthdays effortlessly.
+- 🎂 **Interactive Commands**: Just chat with me using intuitive commands to add, show, remove birthdays effortlessly.

 ## Commands